 Mike Millemann, Jacob France Professor of public interest law of the University of Maryland, said the ICL clinic had more than 30 applicants for the first year.
 The clinic, which admitted 13 more students for the 2010-2011 academic year, builds on the law school’s groundbreaking LEAD Initiative, which helps students develop the cross-cultural competence they will need to practice law in today’s global arena.
 “In designing the clinic, we decided to do something that most international clinics have not done, which is to place students in the country for substantial periods of time (and) have full-time faculty that go with students,” Millemann said.

-Third-year Eric Kunimoto’s project in China focused on helping people develop a micro-credit loan program and small-business finance.
+Third-year Eric Kunimoto’s project in China focused on helping people develop a micro-credit loan program and small-business finance, which would help people by doing corporate finance consulting with them to deal with their money in a more efficient manner.
 They particularly looked at small farmers and women who otherwise have been kept out of the mainstream of Chinese finance.
 One highlight, Kunimoto said, was the supervising professor from Maryland who also taught at a university in Beijing.

 Faculty involvement plays a huge role in the success of a public interest program.
 When students come to law school, their primary role models are the faculty, said Wake Forest’s Dean Morant.
 To be fair, faculty are very busy, but if it’s done right, the clinical teaching can be very innovative and contribute further to the scholarly dialogue.
 “When we were putting together the pro bono section, it started with faculty,” Morant said.
 “They helped the pro bono effort get crystallized in a particular way.
 It was amazing to see how many people were giving themselves in a variety of different ways.
 I think it’s critical to have faculty who support this program for one and by their actions show that they are giving of themselves to society.”